 Larissa Kondo’s Journey to Preserve The New Canadian

 Larissa Kondo, a fourth-generation Japanese Canadian, launched the petition to preserve public access to The New Canadian—a historic newspaper documenting the experiences of Japanese Canadians during and after World War II –after she attended the Past Wrongs, Future Choices (PWFC) field school.
-Since launching her petition to preserve the online archive, which has garnered 4,375 signatures as of September 19, 2024, Larissa has been driven by a deep connection to her family’s history and a sense of responsibility to ensure this valuable resource isn’t lost.
+Since launching her petition to preserve the online archive, which has garnered 4,711 signatures as of October 8, 2024 (trying to reach 5000), Larissa has been driven by a deep connection to her family’s history and a sense of responsibility to ensure this valuable resource isn’t lost.

 “I’m a fourth-generation Japanese Canadian—my grandfather was born here, and his parents arrived in Canada as teenagers.
 But on my grandmother’s side, I’m third-generation because she came here herself.
 So, depending on how you look at it, I’m either third or fourth generation.
 Either way, my family has been here for a long time.”